authelia/authelia/docs/content/integration/openid-connect/harbor/index.md

    3. OIDC Client ID: `harbor`
    4. OIDC Client Secret: `insecure_secret`
    5. Group Claim Name: `groups`
-   6. OIDC Scope: `openid,profile,email,groups`
+   6. For OIDC Admin Group you can specify a group name that matches your authentication backend.
-   7. For OIDC Admin Group you can specify a group name that matches your authentication backend.
+   7. OIDC Scope: `openid,profile,email,groups,offline_access`
    8. Ensure `Verify Certificate` is checked.
    9. Ensure `Automatic onboarding` is checked if you want users to be created by default.
    10. Username Claim: `preferred_username`